 Good Works Forgotten

-It is interesting to note that in 1999 recognition was given to the the 200th anniversary of the arrival in Nova Scotia of French priest Abbe Jean Mande Sigogne.
+It is interesting to note that in 1999 recognition was given to the the 200th anniversary

-In preparation for that event historians were invited to prepare commemorative lectures on the life of the man who was a stalwart builder of the Acadian community and a significant, though little known, pioneer in the provincial story.
+on the life of the man who was a stalwart builder of the Acadian community and a

 Father Sigogne, an individual who himself had known the experience of exile, came to Nova Scotia at a time when many Acadians were seeking to re-establish themselves in the province following the bitterness of the expulsion.
 Many were discouraged and the orderliness of the pastoral life of their forbears in Acadie were denied them.